hashicorp/terraform-provider-awscc/docs/resources/rds_global_cluster.md

 - `source_db_cluster_identifier` (String) The Amazon Resource Name (ARN) to use as the primary cluster of the global database.
 This parameter is optional.
 This parameter is stored as a lowercase string.
 - `storage_encrypted` (Boolean) The storage encryption setting for the new global database cluster.
 If you specify the SourceDBClusterIdentifier property, don't specify this property.
 The value is inherited from the cluster.
+- `tags` (Attributes Set) An array of key-value pairs to apply to this resource. (see [below for nested schema](#nestedatt--tags))

 ### Read-Only

 - `id` (String) Uniquely identifies the resource.

+<a id="nestedatt--tags"></a>
+### Nested Schema for `tags`

+Optional:

+- `key` (String) The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+- `value` (String) The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## Import